juanmaroni/practice-langs/README.md

 refactoring.

 Reused an iterator.
 I could have reused something easier (or nothing), but was curious about how to do it.

+### Day 2
+Parsing as tuples.

+I felt very dirty doing it.
+I was about to do something harder, but focused on getting the answers first and didn't overcomplicate myself.